sihle-nkomo/CODSOFT/README.md

 ### Recent Updates (Aug 22, 2024):
 - Completed the calculator project and integrated it into both the landing page and the personal portfolio.

-## Demo
-You can view the live demo of the projects here: [Demo Link]

 Feel free to explore the code and provide feedback.